DBBOTZ/telrgraph/README.md

 </p>
 </details>

-A Telegram Bot Written In Python To Upload Medias To telegra.ph
+A Telegram Bot Written In Python.
+Which helps To Upload Media's like gif video and image under 5MB To telegra.ph

 <details><summary>Local Machine</summary>
 <p>